Our Family’s Pensacola Christmas Bucket List

 13670 Smiley St., Silverhill, AL 36576

 Drive over (just an hour) to Wales West for a Christmas Train ride amidst a large light spectacle.
-The little ones will love riding 2 different trains, getting to meet Santa, and seeing all the lights.
-We’ve taken our little ones the past two years and they have LOVED it.
+The little ones will love riding two different trains, getting to meet Santa, and seeing all the lights.
+We’ve taken our little ones for the past three years, and they have LOVED it.
 We’re going back again.

 5. Holiday Markets